Instructor of Human Development

 Office: Pilgrim LL105

 Martha Eshoo brings over 30 years experience as a practitioner with young children, their families and caregivers to her work as an instructor in the Arts and Sciences Division.
 Her clinical work includes administering programs for children birth to six years old, coordinating a federally funded grant to train child care providers in the inclusion of infants and toddlers with disabilities in their programs, and educating child care providers and public school teachers on the topic of inclusion of children with disabilities.
 In the past, Eshoo expanded her practice to include consulting with new parents to build their skills to nurture their newborns and toddlers.

-For the past five years, Eshoo has coordinated and developed the academic seminars for the Jumpstart program.
+For the past 10 years, Eshoo has coordinated and developed the academic seminars for the Jumpstart program.
 These seminars are now part of a pilot project using the Mind in the Making Curriculum through The Work and Family Institute in New York.
 This work integrates the service corps members provide to their partner children and their sites with the learning and reflection necessary for their academic growth.
-Both the Jumpstart and the Work and Family Institute are interested in Wheelock students' academic experiences with these materials in order to build stronger curriculum for higher education students working in service learning.
+Both the Jumpstart and the Work and Family Institute have been interested in Wheelock students' academic experiences with these materials in order to build stronger curriculum for higher education students working in service learning.